dyang32/Webserver/README.md

 * Created the website with basic menu system
 * Design the home page of the website
 ***
-I wanted to make a website with a menu system so that each group could have ther own section along with a homepage to use as a central location to find every groups information.
+I wanted to make a website with a menu system so that each group could have ther own section.
+Also, I wanted the homepage to be a central location to find every groups information.

 I used Dreamweaver because it incorporates HTML, CSS, Javascript, Bootstrap, JQuery into one application and is easy to use.
 * **HTML** - (Hyper Text Markup Language) is the standard markup language for creating web pages.